What Can Be Used To Douse A Fire

 • Carbon Monoxide Detectors: Install carbon monoxide detectors, especially if you have fuel-burning appliances.

-• Fire Extinguishers: Keep fire extinguishers readily accessible and ensure that everyone in the household knows how to use them.
+• Fire Extinguishers: Keep fire extinguishers readily accessible and see to it that everyone in the household knows how to use them.

 • Electrical Safety: Inspect electrical cords and appliances regularly for damage and avoid overloading circuits.